andrealoddo/MP-IDB-The-Malaria-Parasite-Image-Database-for-Image-Processing-and-Analysis/README.md

 Description:
 MP-IDB comprises four species of Malaria parasites: Falciparum, Malariae, Ovale, Vivax.
 For each species, there are four distinct stages of life, described in the filenames as follows:
-- R: indicates the presence of 1 or more than 3 Ring stage parasites
+- R: indicates the presence of 1 or more Ring stage parasites
-- T: indicates the presence of 1 or more than 3 Trophozoite stage parasites
+- T: indicates the presence of 1 or more Trophozoite stage parasites
-- S: indicates the presence of 1 or more than 3 Schizont stage parasites
+- S: indicates the presence of 1 or more Schizont stage parasites
-- G: indicates the presence of 1 or more than 3 Gametocyte stage parasites.
+- G: indicates the presence of 1 or more 3 Gametocyte stage parasites.

 Each original image has its own ground-truth, provided by expert pathologists, while every image has been analyzed from left to right, therefore every filename indicates the presence of the parasites following this indication.